 You would enjoy reading the cornerstone post on discipleship called How To Be An Effective Devoted Disciple Of Jesus.

-Here are 4 other related devotions about faith.
+Here are 4 related devotions about faith.

 - How To Supplement Your Faith In God